Our core curriculum is supplemented by electives that take advantage of the college and university’s interdisciplinary strengths.

 - Our undergraduate program prepares students for careers in print, broadcast, online journalism, and public relations.

-- Our graduate program offers a Professional concentration, Research concentration, and a concentration in Journalism and Public Policy.
+- Our graduate program offers a Professional Concentration, and a Media Innovation Concentration.

 - Investigative Reporting, taught by Walter Robinson, former Boston Globe Spotlight editor and Pulitzer Prize winner, introduces students to investigative reporting.
 In this class, students work on projects for publication in The Boston Globe.